 Manzanar War Relocation Center was one of ten camps at which Japanese American citizens and resident Japanese aliens were incarcerated during World War II.
 Located at the foot of the majestic Sierra Nevada in eastern California's Owens Valley, Manzanar has been identified as the best preserved of these camps.

 Today you may visit Manzanar and learn about the experience of the Japanese Americans at Manzanar and other eras of the site's history.
-You may drive a 3.2 mile auto tour and see remnants of orchards, rock gardens, building foundations, and the camp cemetery.
-Also, please plan to come inside the state-of-the-art Manzanar Visitor Center where you will find extensive exhibits, a 22 minute film, and a bookstore.
+Inside the Manzanar Visitor Center you will find extensive exhibits, a 22 minute film and a bookstore.
+Just adjacent to the Visitor Center is Block 14 with two reconstructed barracks, women's latrine, and a mess hall with exhibits.
+You may drive a 3.2 mile auto tour and see remnants of orchards, eleven recently excavated rock gardens and ponds, building foundations, and the camp cemetery.